 The paper and film portions of the collection were donated to the HFA in 2006 by the filmmakers.
 Included in this vast collection are film prints and research copies of projects Fontaine and Hartley produced with the Beatles, John Cage, Sonny Rollins, Art Blakey and Johnny Rotten, as well as video, film and audio elements resulting from the production of many of their documentary works.

 A finding aid for the Dick Fontaine collection is available in Harvard's finding aid database.
-Please note that the picture outtakes for I Heard It Through the Grapevine are currently being digitally reformatted and are not available for research.
+Please note that the 16mm picture and sound outtakes for I Heard It Through the Grapevine are not currently available for research.
+Any re-use of the material within this collection requires written permission from the copyright holder, which must be obtained by the requestor.
 Inquiries regarding research and use of the collection should be directed to the Collections Archivist.

 For more information about Pat Hartley, including her more recent filmmaking projects, visit her website.